mohith-vishwanath/GAN_mnist_pytorch/README.md

 # GAN_mnist_pytorch

-The following code contains a simple PyTorch implementation of a simple Generative Adversarial Network (GAN) using PyTorch using the popular MNIST dataset.
+The following code contains PyTorch implementation of a simple Generative Adversarial Network (GAN) using the popular MNIST dataset.
 The final model is able to generate hand written digits that are very close to being real.

 ### Final Result

 The model was trained for 200 epochs.
-The images that the generator produced after every epoch is shown in this gif below -
+The images that the generator produced after every epoch is shown in this gif below (the improvementts are clearly visible) -

 ![generator_images](https://user-images.githubusercontent.com/47850206/123337064-52f27780-d564-11eb-9284-56e169120b3a.gif)